onzag/itemize/README.md

 ### Building the database

-To build the database you need to run, note that the app must have been built beforehand, because the database uses the compiled json files for the item definitions to describe the database
+To build the database, note that the app must have been built beforehand, because the database uses the compiled json files for the item definitions to describe the database

+Note that you need to have created the user and database beforehand and feed it to the configuration files, also you need the postgis extension to be installed and pgcrypto.

+`CREATE EXTENSION pgcrypto;`
+`CREATE EXTENSION postgis;`

 `npm run build-database`